luca-parisi/m_arcsinh/README.md

-# m-arcsinh in scikit-learn
+# m-arcsinh in scikit-learn, TensorFlow, and Keras
-## An Efficient and Reliable Kernel and Activation Function for Support Vector Machine (SVM) and Multi-Layer Perceptron (MLP)
+## An Efficient and Reliable Kernel and Activation Function for Support Vector Machine (SVM) and Shallow Neural Networks

 The modified 'arcsinh' or **'m_arcsinh'** is a Python custom kernel and activation function available for the Support Vector Machine (SVM) implementation for classification ['SVC'](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) and Multi-Layer Perceptron (MLP) or ['MLPClassifier'](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) classes in scikit-learn for Machine Learning-based classification.
+Furthermore, for the same purpose, it is also available as a Python custom activation function for shallow neural networks in TensorFlow and Keras.
 It is distributed under the [CC BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).

 Details on this function, implementation and validation against gold standard kernel and activation functions for SVM and MLP respectively are available at the following: **[Parisi, L., 2020](https://arxiv.org/abs/2009.07530)**.

 ### Dependencies

-As it is compatible with scikit-learn, please note the [dependencies of scikit-learn](https://github.com/scikit-learn/scikit-learn) to be able to use the 'm-arcsinh' function in the 'SVC' and 'MLPClassifier' classes.
+* For the **scikit-learn version** of the m-arcsinh: As it is compatible with scikit-learn, please note the [dependencies of scikit-learn](https://github.com/scikit-learn/scikit-learn) to be able to use the 'm-arcsinh' function in the 'SVC' and 'MLPClassifier' classes.

+* For the **TensorFlow and Keras versions** of the m-arcsinh: Also developed in Python 3.6, compatible with TensorFlow (versions tested: 1.12 and 1.15) and Keras, please note the dependencies of TensorFlow (v1.12 or 1.15) and Keras to be able to use the 'm-arcsinh' activation function in shallow neural networks.

 ### Usage